 Dachshund, known to many as a little barking sausage, is another one of the most stubborn dog breeds who would much rather be burrowing then listening to your commands.
 They're great dogs for families, but may not be too easy to train and educate to abide by your rules.

 As an adept hunter, the Dachshund very much enjoys running around the yard chasing lizards and small creatures that cross their path.
-Because of their stubbornness, they aren’t the easiest breed when it comes to training.
+Because of their stubbornness, they aren’t the easiest breed when it comes to training but often chosen by owners due to their high lifespan, cute looks and many other positive traits.

 3 Boston Terrier

 The Boston Terrier is a lively and comical breed, has an independent streak and likes using it on their families.
 It's a fun breed to own, but they're known as one of the most stubborn dogs difficult to train, even when employing the most effective psychological tricks on the list, according to trainers.

 These dogs don’t enjoy being told what to do and would much rather romp around in the garden than play fetch or sit for treats.
 Patience is a virtue when it comes to the Boston Terrier, and the payoff will be well worth it if you take the time and train them.